chzhangudel/GZ21/README.md

 Another important way to modify the way the script runs consists in modifying the domains used for training.
 These are defined in training_subdomain.yaml in terms of their coordinates.
+Note that at run time domains will be truncated to the size of the smallest domain in terms of number of points.

-# Run training code
+# Run Testing code
 Testing is carried out in an interactive sbatch run, where we ask for a GPU:

 ```